Nowa Dęba

+History

+As of the late 19th century, there was a pottery industry in Dęba.
+The manor area belonged to the Tarnowski family.

+In the interwar period, Dęba was administratively located in the Tarnobrzeg County in the Lwów Voivodeship of Poland.
+According to the 1921 census, it had a population of 1,071, entirely Polish by nationality.

 Like Stalowa Wola, Nowa Dęba is a town which owes its existence to the Central Industrial Region.
 In the late 1930s, the government of the Second Polish Republic decided to build the Ammunition Factory Nr.
 3 in the forest village of Dęba.
 The first manager of the plant was Jan Szypowski, who had previously been deputy manager of Ammunition Factory Nr.
 2 in Skarżysko-Kamienna, and the money to build the factory in Dęba came from a French military loan.
 The Polish government chose this location because of the already-existing Army training area, where ammunition was tested.
 In 1938, the construction of a workers’ settlement began, with a school, hospital, cafeteria, houses, swimming pool and blocks of flats.

-During World War II, the factory and training area in Dęba were used by the Germans.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, Dęba was occupied by Germany, and the factory and training area in Dęba were used by the Germans.
 In 1944, the settlement was captured by the Red Army, and in the People's Republic of Poland, the Ammunition Factory Nr.
 3 was renamed to Metal Plant DEZAMET.
 Apart from military products, the plant also manufactured engines and clothes irons.
 Dęba was granted town rights on December 31, 1961, and on the same day, its name was changed to Nowa Dęba, or New Dęba.

+Sports

+Nowa Dęba has a sports club Stal Nowa Dęba, established in 1953.